Jenny16x/TeamSix/README_alyssa.md

 <br><br>
 Due to the extremely weak values produced by this first random forest analysis, I decided that I would need to alter some aspects of the data cleaning and model development to produce better results.

+## Random Forest Analysis, pt.
+2
+---
+One method I attempted to use in order to improve the feature ranking of the random forest analysis was to bin the salaries into `low`, `mid`, and `high` classes.
+<br><br>
+To create the bins, I utilized pandas `.qcut()` method to create the 3